vmware/vsphere-automation-sdk-python/README.md

 python client library.
 Additionally, some of the samples demonstrate the combined use of the vSphere Automation and vSphere APIs.
 To support this combined use, the vSphere Automation Python SDK samples require the vSphere Management SDK packages (pyVmomi) to be installed on the client.
-The samples have been developed to work with python 2.7, 3.3, 3.4 and 3.5.
-(TODO: verify 3.6)
+The samples have been developed to work with python 2.7.* and 3.3+

 ## Supported vCenter Releases:
 vCenter 6.0 and 6.5.